alvistack/ansible-collection-kubernetes/README.md

 This playbook require Ansible 2.6 or higher.

-This role was designed for Ubuntu 16.04/18.04 or RHEL/CentOS 6/7.
+This playbook was designed for Ubuntu 16.04/18.04 or RHEL/CentOS 7.

 ## License